Temperament: Negative affect

 Negative affect includes fear, frustration, sadness, discomfort, and anger.
 This factor reflects the degree to which a child is shy and not easily calmed.
 Anger and frustration is seen as early as 2 to 3 months of age.
 Anger and frustration, together, predict externalizing and internalizing difficulties.
 Anger, alone, is later related to externalizing problems, while fear is associated with internalizing difficulties.
-Fear as evidenced by behavioural inhibition is seen as early as 7–10 months of age, and later predicts children's fearfulness and lower levels of aggression.
+Fear as evidenced by behavioral inhibition is seen as early as 7–10 months of age, and later predicts children's fearfulness and lower levels of aggression.

 Effortful control

 Effortful control includes the focusing and shifting of attention, inhibitory control, perceptual sensitivity, and a low threshold for pleasure.
 This factor reflects the degree to which a child can focus attention, is not easily distracted, can restrain a dominant response in order to execute a non-dominant response, and employ planning.
 When high in effortful control, six- to seven-year-olds tend to be more empathetic and lower in aggressiveness.
 Higher levels of effortful control at age seven also predict lower externalizing problems at age 11 years.
 Children high on negative affect show decreased internalizing and externalizing problems when they are also high on effortful control.
 Rothbart suggests that effortful control is dependent on the development of executive attention skills in the early years.
 In turn, executive attention skills allows greater self-control over reactive tendencies.
 Effortful control shows stability from infancy into the school years and also predicts conscience.